What is in a name, our name - Kaleidoscope

 On Ground Support Groups – No one should fight lupus alone.
 By building a network of support groups, we provide a way for those living with lupus to share, be heard and learn from each other.

-Advocacy and Awareness – Through our educational symposiums, social media, and community outreach, we are raising understanding and awareness for lupus.
+Advocacy and Awareness – Through our educational videos, social media, and community outreach, we are raising understanding and awareness for lupus.

 The term “Kaleidoscope” is a powerful symbol that reflects both the uniqueness of each individual and the beauty and resiliency of the entire lupus community!